CloudBindle/bindle/README.md

 ### Filling in the config file

 One thing you must keep in mind before filling in the config files is not to delete any of the default parameters you are not going to be needing.
 Simply, leave them blank if that is the case.
+Also, please refer to "Configuration for Virtualbox" if you want to provision clusters on Virtualbox

 #### Platform Specific Information